 HUM 210 - Disability Across the Lifespan Strategies for the Human Services Worker

 The course provides a basic understanding in the identification, prevalence and characteristics of individuals with disabilities across the life span.
 Additionally, the course will review legal mandates and historical movements that have shaped and defined the disability community today.
 Students will explore resources that will assist them in working with individuals with disabilities across the lifespan.
-Three class hours.
-This course fulfills the MCC requirement for a social science elective.
-(SUNY-SS)

 Course Learning Outcomes

 1. Discuss basic terms in the disability field.

 2. Describe concerns in the disability field.

 3. State strategies to assist individuals with disabilities and families.